hassansaei/ImageJ-macro-workbench/README.md

    - `__MERGE_DAPI_C2_C3_...jpg`
    - `__PANEL.jpg`
 4. Consult `ImageAnalyzer_Log.txt` for a record of settings and processed files.

+### Citation

+If this macro supports your research or teaching, please cite it:

 ### Contributing
 I welcome pull requests and issue reports.
 Please include: